LeonAbascal/lionSynth/README.md

 default = ["verbose_modules"]   # Adding the option to the defaults of the program verbose_modules = []            # Verbose modules option
 ```
-You can find more information on the
+You can find more information about features on the official
 [documentation](https://doc.rust-lang.org/cargo/reference/features.html).

-### Verbose modules
+### Module values
 Makes the modules output their value on each iteration.
 I only recommend using this option
 only on early debugging with a small set of samples generated, as output can get huge.

 `cargo run --features verbose_modules`

+### Verbose modules
+Makes small outputs of information that may be handy for debugging.

 ## Testing
 Some logging has been added to the tests.
 To display (although not as beautifully as it could,